onzo-com/coding-challenges/4-onzo-api/README.md

 ## Ground Rules

-* Use the API documentation linked about
+* Use the API documentation linked above
 * Communicate your thought process.
-This is about going on the journey together :-)
+This is about going on the journey together
 * Use Google and documentation as you see fit (this isn't a memory test)
 * You can't curl, bash script or use postman